sarahkittyy/sarahkittyy/README.md

 ## contact

-you can email me @ sarahohlin1@gmail.com or add me on discord as `sarahkittyy`
+you can email me sarah@fluffycat.gay